If a Tree Falls

 If a Tree Falls: A Story of the Earth Liberation Front is a 2011 American documentary film by filmmaker Marshall Curry.
 It tells the story of activist Daniel G. McGowan of the Earth Liberation Front (ELF), from his first arson attacks in 1996 to his 2005 arrest by the Department of Justice.
-The film also examines the ethics of the ELF at large and how terrorism is to be defined.
+The film also examines the ethics of the ELF and the nature of eco-terrorism.

 Premiering at the 2011 Sundance Film Festival, If a Tree Falls was rapidly acclaimed by critics as many considered it one of the best documentaries of 2011 for its thought-provoking portrayal of complex environmental and political issues.
-It won a number of awards, and was nominated for an Academy Award for Best Documentary Feature.
+It won a number of awards and was nominated for an Academy Award for Best Documentary Feature.

 Plot

 Daniel McGowan first became involved with the ELF in 1996.

 The Department of Justice launched Operation Backfire to find the arsonists.